Vicente Luque: Ultimate Fighting Championship

-Luque faced Chad Laprise on May 19, 2018 at UFC Fight Night 129.
+Luque faced Chad Laprise on May 19, 2018, at UFC Fight Night 129.
 He won the fight via knockout in the first round.

-Luque faced promotional newcomer Jalin Turner on October 6, 2018 at UFC 229.
+Luque faced promotional newcomer Jalin Turner on October 6, 2018, at UFC 229.
 He won the fight via knockout in the first round.

-Luque faced Bryan Barberena on February 17, 2019 at UFC on ESPN 1.
+Luque faced Bryan Barberena on February 17, 2019, at UFC on ESPN 1.
 After two competitive rounds that saw both men rock each other, Luque won the fight by TKO at the end of the third round after knocking Barberena down with a knee and finishing with punches.
 With this win, he became the first man to give Barberena his first stoppage loss by TKO.
 This fight earned him the Fight of the Night award.

-Luque was expected to face Neil Magny on May 18, 2019 at UFC Fight Night 152.
-However, it was reported on May 13, 2019 that Magny pulled out of the bout due to testing positive for Di-Hydroxy-LGD-4033, and he was replaced by newcomer Derrick Krantz.
+Luque was expected to face Neil Magny on May 18, 2019, at UFC Fight Night 152.
+However, it was reported on May 13, 2019, that Magny pulled out of the bout due to testing positive for Di-Hydroxy-LGD-4033, and he was replaced by newcomer Derrick Krantz.
 Luque won the fight via technical knockout in round one.

-Luque faced Mike Perry on August 10, 2019 at UFC on ESPN+ 14.
+Luque faced Mike Perry on August 10, 2019, at UFC on ESPN+ 14.
 He won the fight via split decision.
 This fight earned him the Fight of the Night award.

-Luque faced Stephen Thompson on November 2, 2019 at UFC 244.
+Luque faced Stephen Thompson on November 2, 2019, at UFC 244.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

-Luque was scheduled to face Randy Brown on April 11, 2020 at UFC Fight Night: Overeem vs. Harris.
+Luque was scheduled to face Randy Brown on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
 Due to the COVID-19 pandemic, the event was eventually postponed.

-In a quick turnaround, Luque was scheduled to face Niko Price in a rematch on April 18, 2020 at UFC 249.
+In a quick turnaround, Luque was scheduled to face Niko Price in a rematch on April 18, 2020, at UFC 249.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout eventually took place on May 9, 2020.
 He won the fight via technical knockout due to doctor stoppage in round three.

-The bout with Randy Brown was rescheduled and took place on August 1, 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
+The bout with Randy Brown was rescheduled and took place on August 1, 2020, at UFC Fight Night 173.
 Utilizing low kicks and dropping Brown multiple times, Luque eventually won the fight via knockout in the second round.
 This win earned him the Performance of the Night award.